abhishekarya1/Hash-Define-myNotes/content/c/2019-01-22-c-programming-chapter-4.md

 - There is a tradeoff bwetween the desire that each file have access only to the information it needs for its job and the practical reality thaat it is harder to maintain more header files.
 Upto moderate program size, we should try to keep one header file.

 ### Static Variables
-- Static variables are specified by specifier `static`
+- Static variables are specified by specifier `static`.
 - They are external variables that can only be accessed by the functions inside the same file and not by other functions not in the same file but are of the same program.
 Hence the names will also not conflict with other variables in differrent files.

 ```c